 - Create a step-by-step tutorial for your students or use one such as Creating a Prezi.
 Additionally Cheat Sheets are available at Prezi for help.
 If you cannot show tutorials, you will find the Cheat Sheets to be beneficial.
 Since this is an Internet application, make students aware of these resources so that as they work outside of school on their presentations.

-- If your students are 13 and over, check to find out how many have e-mail addresses.
+- Students over age 13 will be able to create accounts using their personal e-mail addresses.
+Therefore, check how many have e-mail addresses.
 Those who do not should sign up for accounts at a common email provider so that they can create Prezi accounts.

 - For students who have used PowerPoint in previous projects and lessons, teach students to think of a Prezi as being somewhat similar.
 The Learn section of Prezi includes how to Prezify Your PowerPoint Slides.
 This video might be helpful for students who have worked with PowerPoint for comparison.